darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - _toe and shoulder starting points_: it is possible to maintain a section of constant contrast above and below the pivot point.
 By default, in order to provide the smoothest possible transition, the toe and shoulder starting points are set to the pivot point, effectively removing this section.
 The steepness of the toe and shoulder section has a decisive effect on contrast in shadows and highlights, respectively, and the tool provides detailed control over this behavior, which will be discussed below (see _toe / shoulder power_ and _toe / shoulder start_).

 show curve
 : Expands or collapses the plot of the curve.
+In 2-tab mode, the plot is shown on the _settings_ page, along with other curve-related controls.
+In 3-tab mode, it is moved to the _curve_ tab.

 ### basic curve parameters

 This section is always available on the _settings_ page, both 2 and 3-tab mode.
-In 3-tab mode, it is also available on the _curve_ tab, and changes are synchronized between the pages.
+In 3-tab mode, it is also available on the _curve_ tab, and changes are synchronized between the tabs.

 pivot input shift
 : Allows you to slide the pivot towards the left (darker tones) or right (brighter tones), without affecting its output brightness; however, using this control without changing the _pivot target output_ will affect the brightness distribution of midtones.
 For example, starting with the defaults, the pivot is set to map mid-gray to mid-gray; sliding it towards the left will result in an input tone that is below mid-gray to be mapped to mid-gray, effectively brightening the image.